eepson123tw/my-app/README.md

 5.**useReducer**: like useState but we can set the  situation  which we want to change multiple states

 6.**useLayoutEffect**:before the useEffect, before print the page, can use at some ui change UseCase

+7.**useImperativeHandle**:can call some function outside and made component more useable. like vue ref and pass props to do someThing.

+8.**useContext**:To create State which can pass multiple component and like an global controller.(createContext<-need to pass value(which we want to control),useContext)